Chinese Tallow Tree

 About the Chinese Tallow Tree

 The Chinese tallow tree is a popular ornamental because of its fast growth rate, attractive fall color, and ability to resist damage from pests.
 It is a small tree that grows to about 20 feet tall, but some specimens can reach up to 50 feet.
-It is freely branching with leaves arranged alternately on branches.
+It freely branches, with leaves arranged alternately on the branches.
 The leaves have acuminate tips and entire margins, with broadly ovate leaf blades and rounded bases.

 Threat